My approach in working with couples is to use Emotionally Focused Therapy (EFT).

 If, for example, you always erupt over your girlfriend's risky mountain climbing trips, talk to her about how your anger is born out of a fear of losing her.
 Figure out how she can take more precautions.
 Or, if you often feel abandoned when left with the brunt of childcare duties, plan out how you and your husband can be better parents together, so that you won't call him a deadbeat in a moment of pent-up frustration.

 You should also celebrate positive moments together, both big and small.
 Regularly and deliberately hold, hug, and kiss each other when you wake up, leave the house, return, and go to sleep.
-Recognize special days, anniversaries, and birthdays in very personal ways.
+Recognise special days, anniversaries, and birthdays in very personal ways.
 These rituals keep your relationship safe in a distracting and chaotic world.

 Stories shape our lives, and the stories we tell about our lives shape us in turn.
 Create a future love story for you and your partner that outlines what your life together will look like five or ten years down the road.
 It will prime you to keep your bond strong.